This will create a preview and will wait until you press a key to delete the preview project

 Problems with credentials?

-When you create developer previews, Lightdash will use the same warehouse connection settings you have in your profiles.yml file for your current dbt project.
-This can be a problem if you're using a local database that your laptop can reach but your Lightdash instance cannot.
+When you create preview projects, Lightdash will use the same warehouse connection settings you have in your profiles.yml file for your current dbt project.
+This can be a problem if you’re using a local database that your laptop can reach but your Lightdash instance cannot.

 Set up developer previews on your pull requests